 If a student is absent from the University and has not maintained continuous enrollment status, the seven-year time period for completion of new degree requirements begins when he/she is readmitted to the University.
-Credits more than seven years old are not usually applied toward graduation requirements.
 (Students should refer to Catalog Under Which Students Graduate in this section of the catalog for further information.)